Skip to content

 Does ForgeKit work on Windows?

-ForgeKit requires Node.js 18+ and works on macOS, Linux, and Windows (via WSL2 or Git Bash).
-Native Windows (cmd.exe / PowerShell) is not currently tested.
+ForgeKit requires Node.js 18+ and works on macOS, Linux, and Windows via WSL2 or Git Bash.
+Native Windows Command Prompt (cmd.exe) and PowerShell are not officially tested.
+WSL2 is the recommended path for Windows users and provides the best experience.

 Do I need Docker?

 No. Docker is optional.
-Templates include a Dockerfile and docker-compose.yml for convenience, but scaffolding works without Docker installed.
+Every template includes a Dockerfile and docker-compose.yml for convenience, but scaffolding and running projects locally works without Docker installed.
+Docker is only needed if you want to use docker-compose up to run the full stack in containers.

 Installation

-Run npx forgekit-cli doctor to check your environment.
+Run npx forgekit-cli doctor to check your environment against all requirements.

 Do I need to install ForgeKit globally?